Everything You Need to Know About Renting a Stage Flame Machine

 Not sure which flame effect is right for your event?
 Our team provides free consultations to help you choose the perfect setup.

 For events requiring permits (which is most of them), you should begin the process at least 45-60 days before your event.
 The permit application alone can take 30 days in many jurisdictions.
-For major events or busy seasons (like New Year's Eve or festival season), book 3-6 months in advance to ensure equipment availability.
-Last-minute bookings are sometimes possible but often incur rush fees and risk permit denial.
+For major events or busy seasons, book 3-6 months in advance to ensure equipment availability.

 "The difference between a good flame effect and a great one isn't just the height of the flames—it's the timing, placement, and integration with your overall show design."